MichalOpoka/ecfr/cfr/title-10-Energy/chapter-II-Department-Energy/subchapter-D-Energy-Conservation/part-429-Certification-Compliance-Enforcement-Consumer-Products-Commercial-Industrial-Equipment/subpart-B-Certification/section-429.25.md

 ##### § 429.25 Television sets. #####

+Link to an amendment published at 88 FR 16109, Mar.
+15, 2023.

 (a) *Sampling plan for selection of units for testing.* (1) The requirements of § 429.11 are applicable to televisions; and

-(2) For each basic model of television, samples shall be randomly selected and tested to ensure that -
+(2) For each basic model of television, samples shall be randomly selected and tested to ensure that—

 (i) Any represented value of power consumption of a basic model for which consumers would favor lower values shall be greater than or equal to the higher of: